 Could there be dysfunctional beliefs in IT Project Management and could their impact be a little more serious than some soggy sprouts?

-It turned that there were, and they were acting like a fog that could envelop IT Projects.
+It turned that there were, and they were acting like a fog that could envelop IT Projects and other tech-focused areas such as technical SEO projects.
 I decided that, in future, I would challenge pre-conceived notions about how things should, or shouldn’t be done, and attempt to clear the haze.
 Get in touch if you have busted any myths yourself, for now though, here are just …

 … 7 Dysfunctional Beliefs of IT Project Management